cbitter78/What-I-am-Learning/books/dare_to_lead.md

 ## Quotes

-> - "The courage to be vulnerable is not about winning or losing, it’s about the courage to show up when you can’t predict or control the outcome."
+> "The courage to be vulnerable is not about winning or losing, it’s about the courage to show up when you can’t predict or control the outcome."

-> - "If you are not in the arena getting your ass kicked on occasion, I’m not interested in or open to your feedback."
+> "If you are not in the arena getting your ass kicked on occasion, I’m not interested in or open to your feedback."

-> - "Cruelty is cheap, easy, and chickenshit."
+> "Cruelty is cheap, easy, and chickenshit."

-> - "Vulnerability is not winning or losing.
+> "Vulnerability is not winning or losing.
 It’s having the courage to show up when you can’t control the outcome."

-> - "Clear is kind.
+> "Clear is kind.
 Unclear is unkind."

->
+> "Choosing our own comfort over hard conversations is the epitome of privilege, and it corrodes trust and moves us away from meaningful and lasting change."

+> "Cruelty is cheap, easy, and chickenshit."

 > ~Brown, Brené.
 Dare to Lead.
 Random House Publishing Group.
 Kindle Edition.